upb-uc4/api/hyperledger_lagom_api.md

   - ```json
       {
         "type": "Conflict",
-        "title": "There is already a student for the given immatriculationId.", "invalidParams": []
+        "title": "There is already a student for the given matriculationId.", "invalidParams": []
       }
       ```